-Letter published in The Purdue Exponent, April 9, 2001, p.6.
-Exponent online copy.
+This is a copy of a letter published in The Purdue Exponent, April 9, 2001, p.6.

 I agree with the Exponent's editorial that the Purdue Police pictures site is extremely inappropriate.
 All students actively involved in the riots should be punished in accordance with our system of law and the policies of the University.
 However, through the ill-advised pictures campaign, innocent people risk the chance of stigmatization and other punishments they do not deserve.
 Sadly, the Purdue Police brands the people on the pictures it posts as "suspected offenders," though their involvement has not been proven and the pictures are often less than conclusive.